Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Discussion

 \subsection{Limitations}

-\textbf{Probes as information measures.} Linear probes are necessary but not sufficient~\citep{Belinkov2022}, but the key asymmetry (more information is linearly recoverable than the decoder uses) holds regardless.
-We estimate $\Llog$ via p95 gradient norms, not the true supremum.
-Additional limitations (scope, Assumption~\ref{ass:shared}) are in Appendix~\ref{app:additional_limitations}.
+\textbf{Probes as information measures.} Linear probes provide a necessary but not sufficient condition for information presence~\citep{Belinkov2022}, but the main asymmetry (more information can be linearly recovered than the decoder uses) holds either way.
+We can only approximate $\Llog$ via p95 gradient norms, not compute the true supremum.
+Other caveats (in scope, Assumption~\ref{ass:shared}) can be found in Appendix~\ref{app:additional_limitations}.

-\textbf{Vision collapse is partial.} Vision models show stagnation ($\pm$1--2\%) rather than degradation ($-$39\% for speech).
-This reflects a milder mismatch regime ($\Llog \cdot \Wone$ is 3--12$\times$ smaller), though the effect is statistically reliable in the causal ablation (Prismatic-D: $-$11.1\%, $t = -25.2$).
-Probes for purely perceptual attributes (texture, depth, material) would likely show larger effects.
+\textbf{Vision collapse is partial.} In vision models, we observe a plateau in performance ($\pm$1--2\%) rather than a drop ($-$39\% for speech).
+This is consistent with the bound: in a low $\Llog \cdot \Wone$ regime (3--12$\times$ smaller than speech), the GMI ceiling is close to the matched-decoder rate, so collapse manifests as stagnation rather than degradation.
+The causal ablation confirms that MS structure still interferes even when probe accuracy is unchanged (Prismatic-D: $-$11.1\%, $t = -25.2$).
+Probing purely visual features (texture, depth, material) rather than text-describable categories would likely reveal stronger collapse.

+\textbf{Scale.} All five models studied are in the 7--8B parameter range.
+The bound (Theorem~\ref{thm:gmi_wasserstein}) depends on the scoring rule's sensitivity ($\Llog$) and the distributional distance ($\Wone$), not on parameter count, so the theoretical constraint is scale-invariant.
+For larger models the bound should remain consistent with our results insofar as a text-majority-training-objective paradigm remains.
+Validating the bound at the 70B scale is a direction for future work.